Dhwanit007/test-repo/README.md

 - To use the new branch use ```git checkout <branch_name>``` ..

 - To check what branches are available in your repo use ```git branch``` command to list all the branches.

+# Merge files in main branch

+- To merge file in main branch use command ```git merge <branch_name>``` by checking out the branch you want to merge with..
+For example if you want to merge files of branch that is named "New" with the main branch ..
+First, switch to mau